odow/SDDP.jl/docs/src/tutorial/11_DRO.md

 on the probabilities of the scenarios we consider.
-Instead, each time we come to add a cut, we assume that the probabilities associated with each noise are the worst case probabilities possible (with respect to our objective), within some ambiguity set.
+Instead, each time we come to add a cut, we assume that the probabilities associated with each noise are the worst case probabilities possible (with respect to our objective) within some ambiguity set.

 The implementation of distributionally robust SDDP here comes from the paper:
 *A.B.
 Philpott, V.L. de Matos, L. Kapelevich* (2018): Distributionally Robust SDDP,